infrahq/infra/docs/api.md

 ## Generating a new API token

-In order to generate a new API token you must first have an existing API token with the `infra.api-tokens.create` permission.
+In order to generate a new API token you must first have an existing API token with the `infra.apiToken.create` permission.
 By default a root key with this permission is created in Infra.
 To retrieve the root Infra API token get the `infra/root-api-token` secret from your Infra Kubernetes deployment.

 ```bash
 INFRA_ROOT_API_TOKEN=$(kubectl --namespace infrahq get secrets infra -o jsonpath='{.data.root-api-token}' | base64 --decode)